ramontayag/rpi-playbooks/README.md

 ## Ansible

-Run the specific role and inventory you want:
+Run the specific role you want.
+Remember:

+- Copy `pi.sample` to `pi` and edit the ip addresses.
+If you have multiple Pis you want to configure now, you may add them as extra lines
+- In the following commands, replace `ip.address` with the Pi's ip address

+To make the Pi a BTSync back up server:

-    ansible-playbook backup.yml -i backup
+    ansible-playbook backup.yml -i pi

+You want wifi?

+    ansible-playbook wifi.yml -i pi --extra-vars="ssid_name=yourssid ssid_password=yourssidpassword"

 # Others